Who is this article for?

 What you can expect

 Code42 app users can expect to back up about 10 GB of information per day on average if the user's computer is powered on and not in standby mode.
 CrashPlan for Small Business is a shared service, which means that upload and download speeds depend on the number of users connected at any given point.
 The Code42 app estimates the total time it will take to upload your data based on your current network speeds.
 The time remaining appears on the Home screen.
 This estimation will vary over the duration of your first backup.

 If you are consistently reaching speeds of 1 Mbps or higher but you have a large backup selection, configure the Code42 app further to optimize your backup.

-Our goal is to provide secure, reliable, and unlimited backup.
+Our goal is to provide secure and reliable backup.
 We work like other services that share resources with a pool of users, individual speeds vary depending on the number of simultaneous users and how much they are uploading at one time.
 We do not throttle your backup or restores.
 We also do not limit file sizes.

 External factors affecting backup speed

 Various factors outside of Code42's control affect your backup and restore speed.
 The effective transfer rate between your device and our data centers depends on the bandwidth provided by your ISP, as well as network speeds on nodes between your ISP and our data centers.
 Even if a speed test of your ISP shows that your currently available bandwidth is high, network congestion elsewhere can cause speeds to slow down.
 The effective network speed between the Code42 app and Code42's servers affect the backup and restore speed.

 What you can do

 - Make sure that you haven't used the network bandwidth settings to limit the transfer rate of the Code42 app.